tessel/hardware/tessel-hardware-overview.md

 *  Module usage, markings, and design philosophy
 *  Key ICs (integrated circuits) on Tessel and links to datasheets
 *  License information
-*  Not any software docs aside from IC-specific documentation.
-Software docs are [here](LINK GOES HERE).

 ## Physical overview